You are here:

 Rogerson, Evans and Laidlaw.

-boys are based (for study, prep and sports equipment) in the
+(for study, prep and sports equipment) in the relevant house for

-(Chalmers West), Mr Jason Cordingley (Chalmers East), Mr James Boyd
+(Chalmers West), Mr Jonathan Timms (Chalmers East), Mr Robin Pyper

 (Rogerson), Dr Ian Mitchell (Evans), Mr Rupert Heathcote (Laidlaw

 from personal tuition for some specialist subject to a maximum of

 20. Average size is 15.